ItharDev/RPG-Viewer-Client/README.md

   * ![image](https://user-images.githubusercontent.com/70658690/214676578-7f57c534-bdde-42c7-97a4-b97ebd2c9a4e.png)
     Invisible walls.
 Blocks player movement, but not light or vision
   * Click and drag to create walls
-  * Hold 'Ctrl' and drag from wall endpoint to continue wall
+  * Hold `Ctrl` and drag from wall endpoint to continue wall
   * Click on a wall endpoint to select it.
 Press `Backspace` or `Delete` to delete that wall point.
   * Snap wall endpoints together by dragging one endpoint over another
 * ![image](https://user-images.githubusercontent.com/70658690/214675430-c027dc43-bb5f-448b-a735-1153f5692736.png)